History of penicillin: Early evidence

 In 1895, Vincenzo Tiberio, an Italian physician at the University of Naples, published research on moulds initially found in a water well in Arzano; from his observations, he concluded that these moulds contained soluble substances having antibacterial action.
-Two years later, Ernest Duchesne at École du Service de Santé Militaire in Lyon independently discovered the healing properties of a P. glaucum mould, even curing infected guinea pigs of typhoid.
-He published his results in a dissertation in 1897.
-Duchesne was using a discovery made earlier by Arab stable boys, who used moulds to cure sores on horses.
-He did not claim that the mould contained any antibacterial substance, only that the mould somehow protected the animals.
-Penicillin does not cure typhoid and so it remains unknown which substance might have been responsible.
 A Pasteur Institute scientist, Costa Rican Clodomiro Picado Twight, similarly recorded the antibiotic effect of Penicillium in 1923.
 In these early stages of penicillin research, most species of Penicillium were non-specifically referred to as P. glaucum, so that it is impossible to know the exact species and that it was really penicillin that prevented bacterial growth.

-Andre Gratia and Sara Dath at the Free University of Brussels studied the effects of mould samples on bacteria.
-In 1924, they found that dead Staphylococcus aureus cultures were contaminated by a mould, a streptomycete.
-Upon further experimentation, they showed that the mould extract could kill not only S. aureus, but also Pseudomonas aeruginosa, Mycobacterium tuberculosis and Escherichia coli (E. Coli).
+André Gratia and Sara Dath at the Free University of Brussels studied the effects of bacterial samples on other bacteria.
+In 1924, they found that dead Staphylococcus aureus cultures were contaminated by a streptomycete.
+Upon further experimentation, they showed that an extract of the streptomycete could kill not only S. aureus, but also Pseudomonas aeruginosa, Mycobacterium tuberculosis and Escherichia coli (E. coli).
 Gratia called the antibacterial agent "mycolysate".
-The next year they found another killer mould that could inhibit B. anthracis.
-Reporting in Comptes rendus des séances de la Société de Biologie et de ses filiales, they identified the mould as P. glaucum.
+The next year they found a killer mould that could inhibit B. anthracis.
+Reporting in Comptes rendus des séances de la Société de Biologie et de ses filiales, they identified the mould as Penicillium glaucum.
 These findings, however, received little attention as the antibacterial agent and its medical value were not fully understood, and Gratia's samples were lost.